AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ## 🗺 Principle

 Angle by essence is highly dependent on collateral volatility.
-Let's say one stable seeker brings 1 wETH against 2000 agUSD and the price of wETH then decreases by 50% (from 2000$ to 1000$).
-The protocol then needs to find 1 wETH to ensure the redeemability of the 2000$ of stablecoins and maintain their stability.
+Let's say one stable seeker brings 1 wETH against 2000 agEUR and the price of wETH then decreases by 50% (from 2000€ to 1000€).
+The protocol then needs to find 1 wETH to ensure the redeemability of the 2000€ of stablecoins and maintain their stability.

 We say that the protocol needs to insure itself against the volatility of the collateral.
 While surges in collateral prices are beneficial to the protocol, drops, as in the example above, are less desirable.